MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/chrome.power/README.md

 * There is no distinction between `system` and `display` levels; both act as though `display` was specified.

 # Release Notes
+## 1.0.1 (May 8, 2014)
+- requestKeepAwake and releaseKeepAwake to run on the UI thread on Android.